katholiek-onderwijs-vlaanderen/sri4node/README.md

 ## Function Definitions

 Below is a description of the different types of functions that you can use in the configuration of sri4node.
-It describes the inputs and outputs of the different functions.
+It describes the inputs of the different functions.
+All functions must return a [Q promises][q-kriskowal].
 Some of the function are called with a database context, allowing you to execute SQL inside your function.
 Such a database object can be used together with sri4node.utils.prepareSQL() and sri4node.utils.executeSQL.
 Transaction demarcation is handled by sri4node.